History of Grange Park Opera

 Its sister charity Pimlico Opera, founded in 1987, has presented co-productions with prisons for 26 years and has taken more than 50,000 members of the public into prison.
 Each week, its Primary Robins project gives a singing class to 2,000 KS2 children in schools in deprived areas.

-Grange Park Opera held their last season at The Grange, in Hampshire, in 2016.
+Grange Park Opera held their last season in Hampshire in 2016.

 In 2017, Grange Park Opera relocated to West Horsley Place, Surrey.